-The course provides a practical summary of health, safety, welfare and environmental issues, identifying your responsibility for looking after yourself and others, alongside employer’s duties.
+The course provides a practical summary of health, safety, welfare and environmental issues, identifying delegate’s responsibility for looking after themselves and others, alongside employer’s duties.
 It will explain what should be done if anyone’s health and safety is being put at risk.

 The aim of this Health and Safety Awareness course it to ensure that individual responsibilities are understood.
 These include: